Luke McGarry: Cartoon festival, convention appearances and live shows

 In May 2017, Luke, Joe and Steve McGarry, as well as MAD magazine cartoonist Tom Richmond, were invited speakers at the China-U.S. Comics Summit Forum at the Jilin Animation Institute in Changchun, where they were honored as visiting professors.

 That same year, Luke McGarry appeared at Los Angeles Comic Con and was a special guest at three events in Tokyo – Tokyo Comic Con, Tokyo International Comic Festival (Kaigai Manga Festa) and Comic Art Tokyo.
 He returned to Tokyo Comic Con in 2018 as a featured guest.

-In 2018, he was a featured guest at the Helsinki Comics Festival in Kattilahalli, Finland.
+In 2018, he was a featured guest at the Helsinki Comics Festival in the Helsinki Kattilahalli.

 In 2019, after appearing at C2E2 in Chicago, and Wondercon in Anaheim, he appeared as a special guest at Québec BD in Canada before appearing once more at SDCC.

 Commissioned to create the look of the inaugural NCSFest in Huntington Beach, California, in the summer of 2019, his work was featured on posters, banners and the shuttle buses laid on by the city to transport attendees.
 He was featured in seven of the festival's premier events.

 He also created the signature artwork for France's Lyon festival in 2019 and was a featured guest at the festival, appearing in numerous events and panels.

 He has regularly appeared at "Picture This" improv comedy show's in Los Angeles, San Francisco and Denver.
 The shows feature comedians paired with cartoonists who live draw as the comedian perform their sets.
 In 2020, McGarry began to broadcast occasional one hour "Lukey Live in Lockdown" shows via Twitch.